 - Xi’an ($) – I am obsessed with Xi’an.
 Come here for some hand-pulled noodles and fresh garlic cucumber salad.
 It’s a close knockoff to the NYC Xi’an Famous Foods chain.
 They now have a location in downtown Seattle as well!

 Where to Get Dessert in Seattle

 - Bambu – Enjoy iced Vietnamese desserts here.
-The jellies, beans, and milks are mixed together to create chè, a cool sweet iced dessert that helps keep the heat at bay.
+The jellies, beans, and milk are mixed together to create chè, a cool sweet iced dessert that helps keep the heat at bay.

 - Coyle’s Bakeshop